Sister Dorothy Anhaiser

 Agueda entered the Congregation of the Sisters of the Incarnate Word and Blessed Sacrament in 2009 and is now teaching full time at Incarnate Word Academy Middle Level.
 She is also in studies with the Catholic Distance University.
 In June of 2017, Sister was elected as a Local Counselor to Sister Martha O’Gara, Sister-in-Charge of the Motherhouse community.

-Sister Agueda is chair of the community’s Social Justice Committee which deals with deals with human issues from before birth to the end of a full life.
+Sister Agueda is chair of the community’s Social Justice Committee which deals with human issues from before birth to the end of a full life.
 Sister sees the future of the Sisters of the Incarnate Word and Blessed Sacrament as one of extending the Incarnate Word to the world united as one with other Incarnate Word congregations and in our living in the Divine Will of the Incarnate Word.

 Sister Rosa Maria Ortiz was born in Laredo, Texas, in 1962; she was the oldest of her siblings, two brothers and a sister.
 Her family later moved to Orange Grove.
 Rosa is from Saint John of the Cross Parish in Orange Grove.
 She entered the Congregation of the Sisters of the Incarnate Word and Blessed Sacrament in 1990.
 Rosa graduated from Pan American University in 1986 with a degree in Music Education with specialization in instrumental music.
 When she was asked what influenced her to consider religious life, she responded, “Two things.
 First, I was deeply impressed with my first grade teacher, Sister Adelaida Sada, an Incarnate Word Sister.
 I remember wanting to be a Sister that far back when I went to Saint Theresa School in Corpus Christi.
 Second, Father McGowan, the pastor of my parish, inspired me with his life of Service.”